missing-semester-cn/missing-semester-cn.github.io/_2020/metaprogramming.md

 many branches.
 Run this to generate this plot, that to generate those results, and something else to produce the final paper.
-As with so many of the things we have seen in this class, you are not the first to encounter this annoyance, and luckily there exists many tools to help you!
+As with so many of the things we have seen in this class, you are not the first to encounter this annoyance, and luckily there exist many tools to help you!

 These are usually called "build systems", and there are _many_ of them.